 What Is The Standard Height For Handrails

 Ever wonder why some handrails feel just right while others seem off?
-That's why you’re not alone.
-A quick walk down a hallway, up a stair, or even a simple ramp can reveal a surprising detail: the height of the rail itself.
-That little number — often taken for granted — can mean the difference between a safe step and a stumble.
+You’re not alone.
+Practically speaking, a quick walk down a hallway, up a stair, or even a simple ramp can reveal a surprising detail: the height of the rail itself.
+Here's the thing — that little number — often taken for granted — can mean the difference between a safe step and a stumble.
 So what is the standard height for handrails, and why does it matter more than you might think?

 What Is Handrail Height